ml-opensource/laravel-oauth/README.md

 ### Resolving the current user
 All of Laravel's `Auth` methods will work, so resolving the current user is as simple as `$user = Auth::user()`. `https://laravel.com/docs/5.2/authentication`.

 `Auth` will use your default guard unless specified.
-A typical guard set up for an OAuth specced API would be having one for users accessing via a client and another for client-only requests. `Auth` provides a way to Currently there is only `Fuzz\Auth\Guards\OAuthGuard` which is responsible for resolving the user for a request.
+A typical guard set up for an OAuth specced API would be having one for users accessing via a client and another for client-only requests.
+Currently there is only `Fuzz\Auth\Guards\OAuthGuard` which is responsible for resolving the user for a request.

 ## TODOs
+1. Separate `fuzz/laravel-oauth` from `fuzz/magic-box`
 1. Support client requests in their own guard and be compatible with the current user `OAuthGuard`